 Our library is organized by the Library of Congress system.
-To find a book in our collection, please see our library map.

 There are still many journals and journal articles available offline in print or microform, in our Periodicals Department on the third floor of the North Wing.
 Please ask at the Periodicals/Media desk located there for assistance.

 The library has plenty of space for students to study alone or in groups.
 Our first two floors are for group study, with the two floors above for those who prefer quiet.